Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/research.md

 - **AI-assisted Simulation** — integrating deep learning and probabilistic inference within dynamic system models.
 - **Public Health Applications** — developing decision-support tools for infectious disease forecasting and intervention evaluation.

-#### Collaborations
-I collaborate with interdisciplinary teams of mathematicians, computer scientists, and public health researchers.
-Recent collaborations include work with the **Topos Institute**, **University of Saskatchewan**, and **Harvard T.H.
-Chan School of Public Health**.

----

 *For prospective students:*
 If you are interested in working on topics related to **compositional modeling**, **machine learning**, or **AI in public health**,